scottylogan/muppet-base/README.md

 but also Debian Jessie and Ubuntu Trusty EC2 instances and Docker containers (it's a variant of a module I wrote for work, where we mostly use Docker containers running on EC2 instances).

-In addition, it has some support for Darwin (macOS Sierra; it may work on earlier systems).

 The module ensures that a base set of packages is installed, including

 * bash